sfandres94/uex-audiopy1/README.md

 ```
 python3 -m ipykernel install --user --name=<env_name>
 ```
-Now you can play on your own with your repository!
+Now you can play on your own with your repository! :nerd_face: